Tommy Hensley

 Thomas B. Hensley (July 30, 1932 – October 30, 1994) was an American football official in the National Football League (NFL) from 1967 to 1987.
 During his time in the NFL, he was selected as the umpire for Super Bowl XIX in 1985.
 He wore uniform number 19 during his NFL career, which was later worn by Scott Green, and is currently worn by Clay Martin.

+Biography

-He attended Central High School in Knoxville, Tennessee where he was inducted into the Wall of Fame in November 2009.
+He attended Central High School in Knoxville, Tennessee, where he was inducted into the Wall of Fame in November 2009.
 He played football at the University of Tennessee for the years.
 His teammates at UT included Doug Atkins and Johnny Majors.